 Too many words… take him away.

 - Murder by Slides.
 The Geneva Convention states that PowerPoint slides must not have more than 20 words on them.
-Despite this, we saw endlessly wordy, small font decks with no visuals, no colour and no useful transfer potential to them.
-The audience could either ignore the slides or ignore the presenter and start reading the slides for themselves.
+Despite this, we see endlessly wordy, small font decks with no visuals, no colour and no useful transfer potential to them.
+The audience can either ignore the slides or ignore the presenter and start reading the slides for themselves.
 A lose-lose.

 Separate out the desire to present and the need to transfer data and make some tough decisions before you get to the venue – What will you project with your voice and what data will you MAKE AVAILABLE AFTERWARDS in the form of a hand-out / appendix or further reference materials?
 Understand that slides can be pretty placeholders, a mechanism to reinforce your message with visual people and a good place for graphics, a pie charge or a simple model.
 However…nobody wants to multi-task during the show so STOP torturing them and plan your information flow more considerately.